 What Are the Types of In-stream Video Ads?

-Digital video ads are broken into two different formats — linear and nonlinear — and either format may include a companion banner ad that displays outside the player.
+Digital video ads are divided into two different formats — linear and nonlinear — and either format may include a companion banner ad that is displayed outside the player.

 - Pre-roll ads are shown before the video content.

 - Mid-roll ads resemble commercial breaks that are played in the middle of the content.
 A single piece of video may content several mid-roll video ads.

 - Post-roll ads are aired at the end of the desired video content.
 These are most useful when a user is waiting for the next video on the playlist.

 Mid-roll ads have the highest completion rates because the viewer is already engaged with the content and is more likely to sit through the ad to finish consuming the requested video.

 Linear ads may also contain an interactive component, such as options for signing up for a newsletter, clicking for more information or downloading a demo file.
 Interactive video ads are a mixture of video, text, static images or animations.